Tracing the Trace Anomaly of Dense Matter inside Neutron Stars: Results

-Let us now focus on the value of $X$ at the center of the star $X_c$.
-In the second row of Fig.~\ref{fig:3d_plots}, we plot the data of $X_c$ against the corresponding NS quantity in each panel.
-Specifically, the left panel shows the correlation between $X_c$ and the compactness $C$, which is essentially a slice of the data at $r/R=0$ in the 3D data plot $(C, z, X(z))$.
-The blue line represents a fit to the $X_c$-$C$ data obtained by setting $u=1$ (for the star center) in Eq.~(\ref{eq:fit}).
-To evaluate the level of EOS sensitivity, we plot the relative difference $\Delta X/X_c$ between the numerical data and the blue line in the left panel in the third row of Fig.~\ref{fig:3d_plots}.
-It can be seen that $X_c$ depends weakly on the EOS models and the relative difference is within 10\% for a large range of compactness.
-The largest relative difference reaches about 12\% at $C\approx 0.29$.
-This strong correlation between $X_c$ and the compactness has also been studied recently in \cite{Cai_2025}.
+Let us now focus on the value of the trace anomaly at the center of the star $\Delta_c$.
+In the second row of Fig.~\ref{fig:3d_plots}, we plot the data of $\Delta_c$ against the corresponding NS quantity in each panel.
+Specifically, the left panel shows the correlation between $\Delta_c$ and the compactness $C$, which is obtained from a slice of data at $z\equiv r/R=0$ in the 3D data plot $(C, z, X(z))$ as shown in the third row of Fig.~\ref{fig:3d_plots}.
+The blue lines in these two panels result from a fit to the $X_c$-$C$ data obtained by setting $u=1$ (for the star center) in Eq.~(\ref{eq:fit}).
+To evaluate the level of EOS sensitivity, we plot the relative difference $\Delta X_c/X_c$ between the numerical data of $X_c$ and the fitting curve in the fourth row of Fig.~\ref{fig:3d_plots}.
+It can be seen that $X_c$ depends weakly on the EOS models and the relative difference is within 10\% for a large range of $C$.
+This strong correlation between $X_c$ and $C$ has also been studied recently in \cite{Cai_2025}.
 In our study, we find that the correlation can be extended to the profile of $X$.

-Similarly, we plot $X_c$ against $\ln{\bar I}$ and $\ln{\Lambda}$ in the middle and right panels, respectively, in the second row of Fig.~\ref{fig:3d_plots}.
-The relations between $X_c$ and these two quantities also depend weakly on the EOS models.
-The relative differences between the fits and the data are slightly smaller than that of the $X_c-C$ relation.
+Our data show that $\Delta_c$ passes through zero in the range of $C \sim 0.26-0.28$ and can reach $\Delta_c \approx -0.2$ near the maximum mass limits for some EOS models\footnote{It is not appropriate to define the relative difference between $\Delta_c$ and its corresponding fitting curve since $\Delta_c$ can cross zero.
+We thus use $\Delta X_c/X_c$ as a measure of the EOS sensitivity at the center.}.
+Similarly, we plot $\Delta_c$ ($X_c$) against $\ln{\bar I}$ and $\ln{\Lambda}$ in the middle and right panels, respectively, in the second (third) row of Fig.~\ref{fig:3d_plots}.
+The relations between $\Delta_c$ and these two quantities also depend weakly on the EOS models.
+The relative differences $\Delta X_c/X_c$ between the fits and the data are slightly smaller than that of the $X_c-C$ relation.
 The largest relative differences are about 9\% in these cases.

 For a given NS quantity such as $\Lambda$, we can predict the profile of $X$ to within about 10\%.
 The uncertainty is due to the remaining EOS variation of Eq.~(\ref{eq:fit}).
 As we shall discuss in Sec.~\ref{sec:apply}, these NS quantities $C$, $\bar I$, and $\bar \Lambda$ can be obtained from NS observations.
 The correlations we have established can be applied to estimate the profile of trace anomaly from observations.